alurubalakarthikeya/CalGPA/README.md

 - Set academic goals based on their estimated GPA.
 - Analyze the use of a subject in their career.
 - Plan for going home without fear of attendance issues.

+# <h3>Problem Statement:</h3>
+University students often struggle to track their academic progress, set realistic goals, and manage their attendance effectively.
+The lack of proper tools to estimate grades, analyze subject importance, and plan vacations without affecting attendance makes academic planning challenging.

+# <h3>Solution:</h3>
+CalGPA is a web-based application designed to help students monitor and improve their academic performance.
+It provides tools for GPA estimation, subject analysis, and attendance tracking, enabling students to make informed decisions.
+With features like real-time outputs, a Progressive Web App (PWA) interface, and upcoming machine-learning-based predictions, CalGPA ensures students can optimize their study plans and academic goals effortlessly.

 ## Features